Visiting Paris in November

-Eeeee, fall colors!
-Autumn is my favorite season simply because of the gorgeous red, yellow, orange, and brown leaves.
+What kind of colors?
+You guessed it!
+Fall colors!
+Honestly, autumn is my favorite season simply because of the gorgeous red, yellow, orange, and brown leaves.
 So spectacular.
 And what’s even more beautiful is having the Parisian skyline as a backdrop.
 Be still my beating heart!!

 Of course, you’ve a better chance of enjoying the delightful leaves in early November, so correctly mark your calendar.

 Fall in Paris is naturally a stunner.
 Take advantage of it.